Just-a-random-person123/Roblox-Is-Cool/README.md

 - 👋 Hi, I’m @Roblox-Is-Cool
 - 👀 I’m interested in ...
 Video Games (Especially Roblox) and Productivity software.
 - 🌱 I’m currently learning ...
-C#, Python, Lua (Sort of), Advanced Scratch and HTML
+C#, Python, Lua (Sort of), Advanced Scratch (plus other JavaScript) and HTML
 - 💞️ I’m looking to collaborate on ... nothing
 - 📫 How to reach me ...
 Email me at gi7su6zug@relay.firefox.com